AdobeDocs/campaign.en/help/automation/mrm/creating-and-managing-tasks.md

    ![](assets/s_ncs_user_task_follow_from_dashboard.png)

-1. Once the person in charge of the task decides that it is finished, they can close it, using either the link in the notification email sent when the task was started, the console, or the interface.
+1. Once the person in charge of the task decides that it is finished, they can close it, using either the link in the notification email sent when the task was started, the Client Console, or the interface.

    ![](assets/s_ncs_user_task_console_ressource_validation.png)